Child maintenance enforcement - deductions from your benefits

 If you owe maintenance, the CMS can take regular deductions from your benefits until the arrears are paid off.
 They don’t need to get a court order to allow them to do this.
 Deductions can also be made to recover any collection fees owed.

 If you pay the flat rate of child maintenance, you’ll have to start paying back your arrears when your usual maintenance payments end.
 This usually happens when your child turns 16 - or when they turn 20 if they’re in full-time education.

 The CMS will deduct £8.40 a week from your benefits for your arrears.
 This is the same amount as the flat rate of child maintenance.
 It includes £7 that goes towards paying off your arrears and a collection fee of £1.40.

 When deductions for arrears can't be taken from benefits

 The CMS won't make deductions from your benefits towards paying off arrears if you pay maintenance at the nil rate.
 This could be for example because:

 - you have a net income of less than £5 a week.

 You don’t pay maintenance at the nil rate.
 The CMS can take deductions from your benefits.

 How the deductions are made

-The CSA or CMS will decide if a deduction from your benefits will be made.
+The CMS will decide if a deduction from your benefits will be made.
 They then send a request to the Department for Work and Pensions (DWP) who will amend their payment system.